 Taking away that temptation will allow you to completely disconnect without wondering ‘What if I just logged in for a second’, where you’d possibly see something that reminded you immediately why you took a break, and you’re back to square one.

-Taking a break from social media will unlikely ruin your career, you won’t miss half a dozen events, and you won’t become an online outcast.
+Taking a social media break will unlikely ruin your career, you won’t miss half a dozen events, and you won’t become an online outcast.